 \section{Conclusion}

 In this work, we have tried to provide a physically meaningful way to compare two quantum channels using Hermitian-preserving trace-preserving linear maps.
-Whenever it is possible to determine the output state of one quantum channel $\Lambda_2$ from the output statistics of another quantum channel $\Lambda_1$ using some quantum measurement, we say that the quantum channel $\Lambda_1$ is at least as powerful as the quantum channel $\Lambda_2$ in the asymptotic sense.
-We have shown that it is equivalent to saying that $\Lambda_2$ can be written as a concatenation of $\Lambda_1$ with a Hermitian-preserving trace-preserving linear map, and this map need not to be positive either.
-We further show that it is possible that $\Lambda_1$ can't be post-processed from $\Lambda_2$ even though the output statistics of the former can be obtained from the output statistics of the latter.
-Thus there exists a hierarchy between the preorders induced by these two relations.
+Whenever given an arbitrary unknown input state, it is possible to determine the output state of one quantum channel $\Lambda_2$ from the output statistics of another quantum channel $\Lambda_1$ using some quantum measurement, we say that the quantum channel $\Lambda_1$ is at least as powerful as the quantum channel $\Lambda_2$ in the asymptotic sense.
+We have shown that it is equivalent to saying that $\Lambda_2$ can be written as a concatenation of $\Lambda_1$ with a Hermitian-preserving trace-preserving linear map, and this map also does not need to be positive.
+We further show that it is possible that $\Lambda_2$ can't be post-processed from $\Lambda_1$ even though the output statistics of the former can be obtained from the output statistics of the latter.
+Thus, there exists a hierarchy between the preorders induced by these two relations.
 In between these two, there exists the prorder introduced by the relation between $\Lambda_1$ and $\Lambda_2$, where $\Lambda_2$ can be obtained by concatenating $\Lambda_1$ with a positive linear map.
-We further show the implication of our results on quantum incompatibility.
-Our work opens up several avenues for future research direction.
+We then characterize the physical implementiblity of $\Lambda_2$ , given $\Lambda_1$ has already been implemented, whenever $\Lambda_2$ can be written as the concatenation of $\Lambda_1$ with a Hermitian-preserving trace-preserving map.
+We further show the implications of our results on the incompatibility of quantum devices.

+Our work opens up several avenues for future research.
 We already know positive maps are important for constructing witnesses for entanglement detection.
-It would be interesting and worthwhile to see whether a similar physical meaning can also be given for positive linear maps in the context of the concatenation of quantum channels.
+It would be interesting and worthwhile to see whether a similar operationally meaningful preorder can also be constructed for positive linear maps in the context of the concatenation of quantum channels.
 Another direction to venture is how some information-theoretic and thermodynamic properties of two channels are related to each other, given that one of them is at least as powerful as the other in an asymptotic sense.
 It will also be interesting to explore how our study is helpful in quantifying the performance of some information-theoretic or thermodynamic tasks.